 Village of Liteny, Bukovina District, Kingdom of Galicia and Lodomeria, Holy Roman Empire

-- 1786: Our village of Liteny had the name of their region changed from “Military District” to Bukovina District (German: Bukowiner Kreis or Kreis Bukowina), also known as the Chernivtsi District (German: Kreis Czernowitz) within the Kingdom of Galicia and Lodomeria and ruled by the Habsburg Monarchy.26
+In 1786 Our village of Liteny had the name of their region changed from “Military District” to Bukovina District (German: Bukowiner Kreis or Kreis Bukowina), also known as the Chernivtsi District (German: Kreis Czernowitz) within the Kingdom of Galicia and Lodomeria and ruled by the Habsburg Monarchy.39

 Village of Liteny, Bukovina District, Kingdom of Galicia and Lodomeria, Austrian Empire, Holy Roman Empire

-- 1804 Our village of Liteni became part of the newly formed Austrian Empire!
-The Habsburg monarchy unified their Archduchy proper with their Inner Austria region and their Further Austria region and declared them to be thereafter named the Austrian Empire, ruled by the Habsburg Monarchy.27
+In 1804 the Bukovina District and thus our village of Liteni became part of the newly formed Austrian Empire!
+The Habsburg monarchy unified their Archduchy proper with their Inner Austria region and their Further Austria region and declared them to be thereafter named the Austrian Empire, ruled by the Habsburg Monarchy.40

 Village of Liteny, Bukovina District, Kingdom of Galicia and Lodomeria, Austrian Empire

-- Aug 6, 1806: The people of Liteni had been citizens of the Holy Roman Empire for thirty one years since rule of their region by the Habsburg Monarchy began in 1775.
-They heard that The Holy Roman Empire had fallen which might have been received as good news given that they were traditionally of the Eastern Orthodox christian religion and not Catholic.
+The people of Liteni had been citizens of the Holy Roman Empire for thirty one years since rule of their region by the Habsburg Monarchy began in 1775.
+They heard that The Holy Roman Empire had fallen on August 6, 1806 which might have been received as good news given that they were traditionally of the Eastern Orthodox christian religion and not Catholic.
 The Holy Roman Empire (1438-1806) ended after about three hundred and sixty eight years with the abdication of Holy Roman Emperor Francis II (Emperor Francis I of Austria).
 The rulers of the House of Habsburg almost continuously reigned as Holy Roman Emperors.

-- Jul 1, 1848: Following the unrest and revolutions in the Austrian Empire earlier in the year, Serfdom was abolished in Bukovina.
+Following the beginning of unrest and revolutions in the Austrian Empire (and across Europe) earlier in the year, Serfdom was abolished in Bukovina on July 1, 1848.

-- The most defining characteristic of the peasantry’s serfdom prior to this period was the robot / corvée (compulsory labor service).
+- The most defining characteristic of the peasantry’s serfdom prior to this period was the uncompensated labour (Hungarian: robot, French: corvée).
 Peasants were obligated to perform a specified number of days of unpaid labor per year on the lord’s demesne (known as Filvarok land).
 This was typically three to four days per week for a family with a pair of draft animals.

 - As serfs, Peasants also had to provide various other payments, or dues, in money or in kind, to the landlord for their plots of land (rustical land).